markarenz/mms-next-ssg/_content/pages/sections/home-explainer.md

 ---
-type: 1-col-dark
+type: text-banner
+variant: tech
+headline: The Know-How You Need, Experience to Lead
+subhead: Motivated creative and technical teams can _move mountains._
 ---

-The Know-How You Need, Experience to Lead - Motivated creative and technical teams can _move mountains._